AndrasKovacs/smalltt/README.md

 from the right settings can be easily 30-50%.
 The default arena size in GHC (1MB or 4MB starting from GHC 9.2) is very tiny compared to typical RAM sizes.
 In smalltt I set the default RTS options to be `-A64M -N8`.
-This means that effective arena size is 8 * 64 = 512MB, so smalltt allocates in 512MB chunks.
+This means that effective arena size is 8 * 64MB = 512MB, so smalltt allocates in 512MB chunks.
 Is this wasteful?
-RAM sizes below 8GB are getting increasingly rare; 512MB is 1/16th of that, and 1/32nd of 16GB.
+RAM sizes below 8GB are getting increasingly rare;
+512MB is 1/16th of that, and 1/32nd of 16GB.
 If we can trade RAM for performance, while still keeping the risk of running out of RAM very low, then we should do it.
 RAM exists to be used, not to just sit there.

-One of the main reasons why smalltt is compiled with GHC is the RTS performance, which is overall great.
+One of the main reasons why smalltt is implemented in GHC Haskell is the RTS performance, which is overall great (the other reason is my prior experience in GHC optimization).
 I plan to update my old [normalization benchmarks](https://github.com/AndrasKovacs/normalization-bench) at some point;
 even there GHC performs well, but my newer unstructured benchmarking with newer GHC versions indicates yet more GHC advantage.